 - Submit a completed admissions application to the Admissions Office.
-No application fee is required of former creditseeking students. - Meet Savannah Technical College's admission requirements in effect at the time of readmission. - Submit all postsecondary (college/university) official transcripts (in a sealed envelope) from any college attended since last enrolled at Savannah Technical College.
+A \$10.00 readmit fee is required from former credit seeking students. - Meet Savannah Technical College's admission requirements in effect at the time of readmission. - Submit all postsecondary (college/university) official transcripts (in a sealed envelope) from any college attended since last enrolled at Savannah Technical College.